A career in Defence

-3. The government pays attention to its soldiers and provides them with all kinds of facilities and perks like health cover, subsidized food and transportation.
+3. The government pays attention to its soldiers and their families and provides them with all kinds of facilities and perks like free schooling of children health cover, subsidized food and transportation.

 1. They lead a life filled with discipline and obedience.
 The challenges are not just physical but also mentally taxing.

 2. Once you qualify and get admitted, train and enter the permanent service, there is no turning back as exit policies are very strict.

 3. Soldiers are mostly posted at dangerous fronts on long stretches and have to remain away from their families for long periods of time